Using Docker in Cloud Foundry

 cf push with the

 --docker-image option and the location of a Docker image to create the containers from.
-For information about how CF developers push apps with Docker images, see Push a Docker Image.
+For information about how Cloud Foundry developers push apps with Docker images, see Push a Docker Image.

-To enable Docker support on a CF deployment, an operator must:
+To activate Docker support on a Cloud Foundry deployment, you must:

-Configure access to any Docker registries that developers want to use images from.
+Configure access to any Docker registries that you want to use images from.

-diego_docker feature flag governs whether a CF deployment supports Docker containers.
+diego_docker feature flag governs whether a Cloud Foundry deployment supports Docker containers.

 cf enable-feature-flag diego_docker